KenjiHomma/AFq6clock-UJ/README.md

 ## Citation
 If you use this code in your research, please cite the original paper:
-Kenji Homma, "Tensor network renormalization approach to antiferromagnetic 6-state clock model on the Union Jack lattice", arXiv:2403.17309.
+Kenji Homma, Satoshi Morita, Naoki Kawashima, "Tensor network renormalization approach to antiferromagnetic 6-state clock model on the Union Jack lattice", arXiv:2403.17309.